 An incident is any given accident or illness.
 Per-incident limits restrict the overall amount you can be reimbursed.

 For example, let's say your dog is hit by a car and requires surgery and follow-ups that add up to $5,500 over the period of a year.
 If there is a per-incident limit of $3,000 then the pet insurance company will reimburse you only up to the per-incident limit.
 In this case you would have to pay $2,500 out of pocket (that is, $5,500 minus $3,000).

 Embrace only has annual limits.
 If you pick a competing plan with per-incident limits, make sure you know exactly how they work so you won't be surprised when you make a claim.

 Tip 05: What are the rules around pre-existing conditions?

 Are they excluded permanently or temporarily?
-Some plans exclude all pre-existing conditions while others differentiate between pre-existing conditions that are "curable" and "incurable" so that you may get coverage in the future for curable conditionsp.
+Some plans exclude all pre-existing conditions while others (including Embrace) differentiate between pre-existing conditions that are "curable" and "incurable" so that you may get coverage in the future for curable conditions.

 Learn about Embrace's pre-existing condition guidelines.

-Tip 06: What do their customers say about them?
+Tip 06: What do customers say about them?